ZihengZZH/MedKGEval/README.md

 The downsampling strategy employed for these medical KGs, as detailed in Section 4.1 of the paper, is implemented in the script located at `utils/kg_sample.py`.

+You can retrieve the KG data using the `Git LFS` command or download the zipped file via this [Google Drive link](https://drive.google.com/file/d/1nRrhOWlvzdOgpatpQxJP0jiZrnRxhN8v/view?usp=sharing).

 ## Evaluation Benchmarks

 We employ the scripts in `utils/qa_construct.py` to construct various evaluation tasks, including entity-level, relation-level, and subgraph-level tasks, as described in Section 3.2 of the paper.